Skip to Main Content

 Usage-based car insurance might help you earn significant premium discounts by allowing your driving habits to be tracked.
 Typically, this is accomplished through telematics programs that use mobile apps or car plug-ins to track and store data about how you drive your insured vehicle.
 Drivers can typically earn savings on their car insurance premiums if the data shows they regularly practice safe driving habits.
 Keep in mind that some providers also reserve the right to raise premiums if the data shows unsafe driving.

 Usage-based car insurance could be mutually beneficial for car insurance companies and drivers.
 The more you exhibit safe driving habits, the more you might save on your premiums.
 Opting for a usage-based policy not only provides a potential discount but also adds additional incentives for drivers to practice road safety and reduce claims risk for insurers.
-Behaviors that most insurers track in UBI programs include:
+Now, if you’re wondering about usage-based insurance criteria, here are some of the driving behaviors that most insurers track in UBI programs:

 Although the idea of having your driving habits tracked may be nerve-wracking, looking through the metrics that individual telematics programs track and comparing these with your personal driving habits may help you understand how your driving habits could affect your insurance premiums.
 Some drivers may find that telematics programs encourage them to reduce high-risk driving activity.